rabeehrz/squeely/README.md

 These are the features I wanted to implement, but couldn't due to time constraints.

-- Implementing persistant react state.
+- Implementing persistant application state.
 - Implementing sorting, grouping and aggregation using menus instead of raw SQL.